Aetherinox/csf-firewall/docs/docs/install/dependencies.md

 #### <!-- md:feature Statistics / Graphs -->

-CSF comes with an optional feature which allows you to generate charts / graphs that can show Statistics for your server.
-In order to generate these charts, a few packages are required.

-- To enable **Statistics** (`ST_ENABLE = "1"`), you need the following:
+CSF comes with an optional **Statistics** module which allows you to generate charts / graphs for various monitored aspects of CSF.
+To enable Statistics, you need the following:

+  - :aetherx-axd-box-isometric:{ .icon-clr-purple } **CSF Config File**
+      - Must open `/etc/csf/csf.conf` and set `ST_ENABLE = "1"`

   - :aetherx-axd-box-isometric:{ .icon-clr-purple } **GD Graphics Library (libgd)**
       - C library for creating and manipulating images (PNG, JPEG, GIF, etc.).
       - Provides low-level graphics functions for CSF statistics.
-        - :aetherx-axb-debian: Debian/Ubuntu: installing the Perl module `GD::Graph Perl Module` below will automatically pull in the necessary GD library.
+      - :aetherx-axb-debian: **Debian/Ubuntu**: installing the Perl module `GD::Graph Perl Module` below will automatically pull in the necessary GD library.
-        - :aetherx-axb-redhat: RHEL/CentOS: you may need `gd-devel`.
+      - :aetherx-axb-redhat: **RHEL/CentOS**: you may need `gd-devel`.

   - :aetherx-axd-box-isometric:{ .icon-clr-purple } **GD::Graph Perl Module**
       - Perl module that depends on the GD library.
       - Provides an API to draw charts and graphs (line, bar, pie, etc.) in Perl scripts.
       - Used by CSF to render statistics graphs in the web interface.
-        - :aetherx-axb-debian: Debian/Ubuntu: install via (`libgd-graph-perl` or CPAN/CPANM.
+      - :aetherx-axb-debian: **Debian/Ubuntu**: install via (`libgd-graph-perl` or CPAN/CPANM.
-        - :aetherx-axb-redhat: RHEL/CentOS: install via `perl-GDGraph` or CPAN/CPANM.
+      - :aetherx-axb-redhat: **RHEL/CentOS**: install via `perl-GDGraph` or CPAN/CPANM.

 <br />